WestdaleCS/test/README.md

 Many friends of mine want to eat healthy.
 But they simply do not know where to start.
 I want to make an intake-related application - the one beginners would enjoy.
 This app is it.

 * It is **easy to understand**.
-Foods are divided into 5 simple groups in most of this application.
+Foods are divided into 5 simple types in most of this application.
 * It gives time to **reflect**.
 Users would gain or improve self-acknowledgement when inputing the amount they eat.
 * It has no social network or other features.
 Users may **not be distracted** while enjoying their very own personal experience.